xenondevs/Docs/docs/nova/admin/compatibility/itemsadder.md

 ## Adding new assets to ItemsAdder

 After adding new assets to ItemsAdder and running `/iazip`, you will now also need to run `/nova resourcePack create`.

-## Known Issues

-* [ItemsAdder-2043](https://github.com/PluginBugs/Issues-ItemsAdder/issues/2043): ItemsAdder blocks update Nova block states (This is an ItemsAdder issue, please do not message us about it)